Can a religion claim to be “Christian” if it changes biblical truths about Christ and God?

 Smith pronounced the text to be “the most correct of any book on earth, and the keystone of our religion … a man would get nearer to God by abiding by its precepts, than by any other book.”
 Don’t miss this: Joseph Smith asserted that the Book of Mormon has been more faithfully translated (transmitted) than the Bible.
 That’s a huge red flag.

 Per the LDS website, “The Book of Mormon answers essential questions that we all have at some point: Is there life after death, and what’s waiting for us on the other side?
 What is the purpose of life, and how can I find happiness and peace now?
 Does God know me and hear my prayers?
 How can I avoid sin and learn to truly repent?
 How can I become the best possible version of myself?”

 Interesting stuff, right?
-Space constraints demand that I move on to the Jehovah’s Witnesses.
-But I leave you with this comparison chart that shows, clearly, that Christianity and Mormonism are very different religions.
-You might also watch this YouTube video, in which two ex-Mormons share why they left the church.
+Space constraints demand that we move on to the Jehovah’s Witnesses.
+But we leave you with this comparison chart that shows, clearly, that Christianity and Mormonism are very different religions.
+You might also watch this YouTube video, in which two ex-Mormons share why they left their faith.

 Jehovah’s Witnesses believe Christianity died soon after Christ, but was resurrected under Russell.
 In the 1870s Russell organized the Watchtower Society, which directs, administers, and disseminates all doctrine.
 Per current Watchtower doctrine, society members are “modern day servants of Jehovah, a people intent on living in the light of biblical truth.”